 You will see some exceptional sites like Palazzo Reale, the gigantic Mole Antonelliana, Palazzo Madama, and the Cathedral of San Giovanni Battista.
 Do not forget to visit the Turin Egyptian Museum.

 Visit the Torre Prendiparte and the leaning towers of Bologna for beautiful structures that are a prominent part of the skyline of the city.
-Beside the towers, there are several amazing Piazzas and buildings like Piazza Maggiore that are a must visit.
+Besides the towers, there are several amazing Piazzas and buildings like Piazza Maggiore that are a must-visit.